AndreRudolph/impulsephp-doc/docs/controller/page_listener.md

 When a global page listener is no longer referenced from any component and thus be removed from the page, the controller will be automatically unsubscribed as a global page listener.

 However, when you want or need to unsubscribe the controller manually beforehand, then you can use the unsubscribe method of the page object.
+Let's take as an example that you want to remove the subscription once the UserListController has been broadcasted in the first place.

 <div class="code-header">
 	<div class="container-fluid">